twandylue/project-1-starter/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For example, first get a program that simply reads in the input file, one line at a time, and
 prints out what it reads in.
+Compile your code with the command ``make`` to test your work and check for memory safety.
 Then, slowly add features and test them as you go.

 Here are our recommended steps: